AshwinSundar/ashwinsundar/blog/learning-hard-things.md

 > 571215
 ```

 ...that many words long.
 For a markup language!
-Fortunately, most HTML tutorials don't just say "read the spec", and involve heavy use of mental models and abstractions.
+Fortunately, most HTML tutorials don't just say "read the spec", but involve heavy use of mental models and abstractions.
 Those models and abstractions are usually right.
 Usually.

 <img title = "Pre-mystical-corpuscular" alt = "Pre-mystical-corpuscular" src = "/blog/assets/learn-hard-things/dali-temptation-st-anthony.JPG">